 With a strong presence in home markets, airBaltic wanted to increase brand awareness and grow sales outside of its core market, generating the greatest impact in a cost-effective way.
 So they decided to focus on digital marketing which gave them the ability to track and measure data.

 airBaltic partnered with Google to set up a method of estimating route-based market demand.
 This identified where the biggest foreign interest lay, which languages to localize campaigns in, and seasonal dynamics.
 New KPIs were set to align campaign activities to business objectives.

 By using a custom automation solution, airBaltic was able to launch paid search campaigns in ten languages, as well as visualize their performance against KPIs in a data-driven operational dashboard.
 Data analysis and insights are now the backbone of airBaltic’s marketing.
 If conversion rates from a campaign prove to be good, airBaltic can now maximize the potential of that activity.

-Compared to initial test campaigns across five different routes, the CPS has been slashed more than four times, and is improving even further.
+Compared to initial test campaigns across five different routes, the Cost per segment (CPS) has been slashed more than four times, and is improving even further.
 In 2016, airBaltic saw a 10% increase in the number of passengers, and a further rise of 22% in 2017.

 Using Google is very important to us.
 We are growing in markets we weren’t strong in before.
 Being able to analyse new market data means our future customer acquisition can be even stronger.
 Jouni Oksanen, SVP of Marketing, Ecommerce and Sales, airBaltic